D-Robotics/rdk_model_zoo_s/samples/Vision/ViT/README.md

-### 二、Practical Implementation of PyTorch Version ViT Network Architecture
+### TWO.
+Practical Implementation of PyTorch Version ViT Network Architecture

-### （一）Module 1: PatchEmbedding Class
+### Module 1.
+PatchEmbedding Class

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`PatchEmbedding` is the most critical step in ViT, where we use convolution to divide the input image into several non-overlapping small blocks (Patches), each Patch is encoded as a vector, and we implement the division using equal stride convolution and then send it to the Transformer module for subsequent processing.